 La Bella Italia may be best known for its beautiful cities like Rome or Florence.
 But with these becoming increasingly overrun by tourists, now’s the time to get off the beaten track in search of some of the best small towns in Italy.

 I chatted to a few fellow travel bloggers, as well as Italian locals and ex-pats to get the low-down on the best small towns in Italy.
-From busy beach towns harbouring secret natural hotspots, to medieval walled cities so far overlooked by tourists, these are some excellent additions to your travel plans – whether that be a road trip around Italy, or a holiday in one specific region.
+From busy beach towns harbouring secret natural hot-spots, to medieval walled cities so far overlooked by tourists, these are some excellent additions to your travel plans – whether that be a road trip around Italy, or a holiday in one specific region.

 18 Small Towns in Italy to Visit